petroniocandido/petroniocandido.github.io/README.md

-# Curriculum Vitae of Petrônio Silva
+# Personal website and curriculum of Petrônio Silva L. Silva